GrahamArden/notes/personal/tiny_toolkit.md

 ## Things that measure

-- A small extendible tape measure which I've had for years..
+- A small extendible tape measure which I've had for years.
 I removed the belt clip to make it even smaller
 - A 15cm steel rule

 ## Things that compute